tyu0912/w251_work/hw3/README.md

 1. Receiver (run_receiver.sh)
 2. Decoder (run_decoder.sh)

-With a similar file structure and steps as the Jetson side, a network is firstly set up.
+With a similar file structure and run steps as the Jetson side, a network is firstly set up.
 The other bash scripts can be run in any order.

 In terms of how it works, the receiver which is a mosquitto broker responsible for catching all the messages from the forwarder above is deployed.
 The decoder is registered to the receiver broker service and therefore will get the messages as well.
-It then takes the messages, decodes them and saves them to an Object Store Bucket on the IBM Cloud.
+It then takes the messages, decodes them and saves them to an Object Store Bucket on the IBM Cloud using the IBM SDK (https://ibm.github.io/ibm-cos-sdk-python/).

 ## Result